ratoru/psetgroups/README.md

 ## Matching

-The matchings are created using the hill climbing algorithm.
-The score of a matching is the sum of similarity scores of the vectors representing each partner.
-Read our full paper here.
+The matchings are created using Edmonds' [blossom algorithm](http://jorisvr.nl/article/maximum-matching), where each edge weight is `1 / (1 + d)` where `d` is the weighted euclidian distance between two responses.